 (3) A supervising electrical worker is to ensure that, before an electrical worker in training carries out any electrical work under his or her supervision, the supervising electrical worker is informed of the experience and level of competence of the electrical worker in training in carrying out electrical work.

-[Regulation 50AA inserted by Gazette 31 Dec 2007 p.
-6522; amended by Gazette 7 Jun 2018 p.
+[Regulation 50AA inserted: Gazette 31 Dec 2007 p.
+6522; amended: Gazette 7 Jun 2018 p.
 1823.]

 50AB.
 Employer to be satisfied former apprentice has successfully completed training